-The licensing authority will, as per the Gambling Commission's guidance, refer to the Commission's website to see any conditions that apply to operating licences covering the way in which the area containing the category C machines should be delineated.
-The licensing authority will also make itself aware of any mandatory or default conditions on these premises licences, when they have been published.
+The licensing authority will, as per the Commission's guidance, refer to the Commission's website to see any conditions that apply to operating licences covering the way in which the area containing the category C machines should be delineated.
+The licensing authority will also make itself aware of any mandatory or default conditions on these premises licences.